MutationObserver Options Reference

 });

-• Beware feedback loops: mutating the DOM inside the callback can re-trigger the observer.
+Feedback loops: mutating the DOM inside the callback can re-trigger the observer before it finishes.
+Guard with a flag or disconnect, mutate, then re-observe.